simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

       simp_ipa::client::install::domain: example.domain
       simp_ipa::client::install::realm: EXAMPLE.DOMAIN

-      # This setting should already exist, it needs to be modified
-      sssd::domains:
-        - LOCAL
-        - <IPA Domain>

    Some optional settings may be needed, depending on the configuration of the IPA server and the environment: